tutorialApril 21, 20264 min read

 Immersion shatters immediately.

-TL;DR - The Power of Regex
+TL;DR - The Approach

 1. The Anatomy of Regex in AI Roleplay